Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Why You Shouldn’t Spay or Neuter Your Bernese Mountain Dog Too Soon

-While there is no evidence that spaying a female Bernese Mountain Dog before 12 to 18 months of age would have any negative consequences, one study does indicate that neutering a male Bernese Mountain Dog before the age of 2 years can result in an increased risk of developing joint abnormalities.
+While there is no evidence that spaying a female Bernese Mountain Dog before 12 to 18 months of age would have any negative consequences, one study indicates that neutering a male Bernese Mountain Dog before the age of 2 years can result in an increased risk of developing joint abnormalities.
 Another suggests that neutering too early can result in problems like hip dysplasia.
-Keep in mind that the science is limited when it comes to the timing of spaying and neutering.
+Keep in mind that the science is limited regarding the timing of spaying and neutering.

-So, getting the procedure done before 2 years, or even 12 to 18 months, does not necessarily mean that problems will develop later.
-If you are worried about your dog getting a female pregnant or getting pregnant herself before a year of age, it’s a good idea to talk to your veterinarian to weigh the risks and decide whether it’s appropriate to go ahead and schedule a spay or neuter.
+So, getting the procedure done before 2 years or even 12 to 18 months does not necessarily mean that problems will develop later.
+If you are worried about your dog getting a female pregnant or getting pregnant herself before a year of age, talk to your veterinarian to weigh the risks and decide whether it’s appropriate to go ahead and schedule a procedure.

 Why It Is Never Too Late to Spay or Neuter Your Bernese Mountain Dog

-The older your Bernese Mountain Dog is when they get spayed or neutered, the longer it will take for them to recover and the harder the surgery is likely to be for your veterinarian.
-However, it is never too late to have your dog spayed or neutered if it means preventing a litter of unwanted puppies from coming to fruition and to reduce the risk of reproductive tumors.
+The older your Bernese Mountain Dog is when they get spayed or neutered, the longer it will take for them to recover, and the harder the surgery is likely to be for your veterinarian.
+However, it is never too late to have your dog spayed or neutered if it means preventing a litter of unwanted puppies from coming to fruition and reducing the risk of reproductive tumors.

-There may be some exceptions to the safety of spaying and neutering at an older age, like if your dog has a serious health problem that could be affected by the surgery.
-But for the most part, dogs of any age once they are sexually mature can undergo the surgery without risking any serious side effects or repercussions.
-Every dog’s situation is different so it’s crucial to make spaying and neutering decisions under the guidance of your veterinarian.
+There may be some exceptions for older pups, like if your dog has a severe health problem that could be affected by the surgery.
+But for the most part, dogs of any age, once they are sexually mature, can undergo the surgery without risking any severe side effects or repercussions.
+Every dog’s situation is different, so it’s crucial to make spaying and neutering decisions under the guidance of your veterinarian.

 divider-dog